maciejhirsz/logos/book/src/debugging.md

 ### Enabling

-To enable this debugging output you can use the `debug` feature.
+To enable debugging output you can define a `debug` feature in your `Cargo.toml` file, like this:

-In your `Cargo.toml` you can
 ```
+// Cargo.toml
 [dependencies]
 logos = { version = "1.2.3", features = ["debug"] }
 ```